AcrossLimits/foodplanet/README.md

 Return to the [Facebook Developers](https://developers.facebook.com/) page, select the application you created and navigate to `Settings`.
 Find the `Namespace` field and enter a unique one-word identifier for your application.
 In the `App Domains`field enter the URL of your application.

 Once you have updated your settings, navigate to `App Review` and change `Make <Application Name> public?` to Yes.
 If everything was succesfull then you should now be able to login to your app via Facebook.
+Take a deep breath, we're almost done.

-##### The Game Manager
+##### The Scheduled Task/Cron

+The last thing we need to do is set up a scheduled task that will periodically clean up any residual challenges.
+In Food Planet, any challenges over 48 hours old are automatically closed, keeping things fresh.
+Another task done is re-opening challenges which for some reason might be marked as `occupied` however haven't concluded within an hour.

+To do this, a file named `template/cron.php` was created which when opened will run these tasks.
+In order to automate this, we need to create a scheduled task or cron job to execute this file at a regular interval.
+The way in which to do this differs from one host to another, so you will need to do your own research on how to set these up.
+In the case of Food Planet, `cron.php` was set up to execute every 30 minutes.